manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-In this example, the component using the `useLayoutEffect()` is only registered after the component as mounted.
+In this example, the component using the `useLayoutEffect()` is only registered after the component is mounted.
 We achieve this by checking for the `mountLayoutComp` state after the first paint phase.

 ## useDebugValue